 Consequently, headless commerce architecture is intrinsically built for the new age of eCommerce.

 Back when eCommerce first developed, most web traffic was driven by desktop users.
 Coupled front-end and back-end solutions worked perfectly well.
 There weren’t the multiple buyer touch points that eCommerce sites have to compete with in today’s market.

 Now, not only has mobile traffic outpaced desktop traffic for most sites, but other complex channels, like interactive kiosks in brick-and-mortar stores, and progressive web apps (websites designed to look and function like an app, without requiring the user to download an app), all place demands eCommerce platforms.

-Furthermore, as building a digital branch becomes increasingly critical for all kinds of businesses, everyone is trying to expand into eCommerce.
+Furthermore, as building a digital program becomes increasingly critical for all kinds of businesses, everyone is trying to expand into eCommerce.
 Since most product-based companies already have a CMS, headless commerce solutions allow them to build a commerce engine and connect it to their existing CMS, rather than having to deal with migrating mass amounts of data into a new system.

 Headless commerce works by passing requests between the presentation (front-end) and application (back-end) layers.
 It uses application programming interface (API) calls to communicate between the two layers.